Taxonomy and Plant Type

 This climbing vine is a "large-flowered variety" (6-8 inches in diameter).
 By contrast, sweet autumn clematis, for example, has much smaller blooms, although, to its credit, they are more numerous.
 Showy, spherical, puffy seedheads succeed the blooms in this genus.
 As a result, you have fall interest long after the blooms have passed.

-The cupped flowers are a dark violet-blue color, somewhat like that of 'Jackmanii'.
+The cupped flowers are a dark violet-blue color, somewhat like that of 'Jackmanii.'
 There are typically eight overlapping sepals, which have hints of silver on their undersides.
 Reddish anthers (part of the stamen, where the pollen comes from) protrude from the center.
 Clematis is interesting in that the various types can display a different number of sepals (C. 'Jackmanii' often has four, C. 'Dr. Ruppel' six, etc.).
-In fact, you can sometime find variation in this regard on the very same plant.
+You can sometimes find variation in this regard on the very same plant.

 Some years, while the plant is still young, it may bloom in early July and again in September (that is, it is a "repeat bloomer").
 But mature plants should start blooming in May.
 Like Jackman's clematis, its height is intermediate (8-10 feet tall).